pingcap/docs/dev/how-to/deploy/orchestrated/tidb-in-kubernetes/aws-eks.md

 > **Note:**
 >
 > - Reusing VPC and subnets of an existing EKS cluster is not supported yet due to limitations of AWS and Terraform, so only change this option if you have to use a manually created VPC.
 > - The CNI plug-in on the EKS Node reserves some IP resources for each node.
-When manually creating a VPC, it is recommended to set the subnet mask length to 18~20 to ensure sufficient IP resources.
+When manually creating a VPC, it is recommended to set the subnet mask length to 18~20 to ensure sufficient IP resources, or configure the CNI plugin to reserver less IP resources according to [EKS CNI plugin documentation](https://github.com/aws/amazon-vpc-cni-k8s#cni-configuration-variables).

 An Amazon EC2 instance is also created by default as the bastion machine to connect to the created TiDB cluster.
 This is because the TiDB service is exposed as an [Internal Elastic Load Balancer](https://aws.amazon.com/blogs/aws/internal-elastic-load-balancers/).
 The EC2 instance has MySQL and Sysbench pre-installed, so you can use SSH to log into the EC2 instance and connect to TiDB using the ELB endpoint.
 You can disable the bastion instance creation by setting `create_bastion` to `false` if you already have an EC2 instance in the VPC.